abrar-nazib/notes/bash/README.md

 sha1sum file        # returns the sha1sum value of the file sha256sum file      # returns the sha256sum value of the file
 ```

-## Piping

-Pipe converts the output from the previous command as standard input for the next command

 ## String Operations